dxx-rebirth/dxx-rebirth/dxx-readme.txt

           command-line option '-mouselook' to enable this.
 But to be fair to oter players which do not use mouselook it will not work in a multiplayer game.

-Problem:  D1X runs a little bit choppy.
-No matter if bilinear (gl_mipmap) or
-          trilinear (gl_trilinear).
-Reason:   D1X with activated open-gl runs on most systems at its best, but not
-          at all PCs.
-There could be a problem with thee refresh rate.
-Solution: To check that out try the following two options in the d1x.ini and
-          that values:
-          -maxfps 80
-          -gl_refresh 60
-          It may also be useful to play around with these settings.
-          [Thanks for this hint go to SNIPER]

 Problem:  [WINDOWS] My joystick is not recognized by the game.
 Reason:   Probably you have more than one Joystick but only one connected now.